 No one wakes up in the morning hoping to live an unhealthy life — yet, all too often, living a healthy life gets put on the back burner.
-Here are 14 easy tips to start living a healthier life today.
+Here are 14 tips to live a healthier life today.

 It becomes easier to grab a fast-food breakfast on the way to work — or skip breakfast altogether — than it does to wake up an hour earlier to make a nutritious breakfast before heading out the door.
 At night, it feels like a choice of either relaxation and family time, or exercise and meal prep, so the latter loses.
 Grabbing a drink with friends becomes a more convenient form of stress release than a day-long hike or even an hour-long yoga sess.

 And while none of those things are bad in moderation, when they become the normal way of life, you start to notice a difference.
 All that unhealthy living turns into an unhealthy lifestyle, leading to an overall lack of health — and no one wants that.

 Is it time you started making a concentrated effort to live a healthier life?
 Try these 14 tips to live a healthier life.

 1. Here’s one of the 14 tips to live a healthier life: Drink your water, starting with first thing in the morning

 Most of us could stand to drink more water and it’s one of the easiest things you can do to increase your health, from your immunity to your digestive system (1).
 Grab a glass first thing in the morning to kick the day off right.

 2. One of the 14 best tips to live a healthier life: Add in some extra steps

 There’s no need to set aside an hour each night for exercise.
 While that might be the optimum, if you don’t have the time, get in your extra steps (2) where you can, whether that means taking the stairs at work, planning a walk date instead of a coffee date with a friend, or parking at the far end of the parking lot.